 and in private collections.

-Small Plot Angst in the Marxist Milieu (小农田块和官僚的焦虑在⻢克思主义的 社会环境)
+Small Plot Angst in the Marxist Milieu (小农田块和官僚的焦虑在⻢克思主义的 社会环境),Vol. II,

 with foreword by Pamela Klein.